Graduate Student 101

 As a later-year graduate student, you’ve seen first hand some of the problems we face and have important experience and knowledge that can help make Princeton better for all graduate students.
 Your involvement helps build institutional memory and helps ensure that the next generation of Princeton students has it better than we do.

 How is PGSU run?

 PGSU is run by Princeton graduate students.
 We make the decisions and determine our priorities.
 Discussions and decisions are made at our weekly organizing committee meetings, which are open to all members.
 Our leadership is totally volunteer-based, so everyone can participate!
-Click here if you’d like to sign our mission statement card, become a member, and get involved!
+Click here if you’d like to sign a union card, become a member, and get involved!